 The City is insured up to \$25,000,000 after a \$3,000,000 per occurrence self-insured retention for the risks of general liability and auto liability.
 All properties are insured against damage from fire and other forced perils at full replacement value after a \$10,000 deductible to be paid by the City.
 The City does not insure for damage from earthquakes (see "OTHER MATTERS - Natural Hazard Risks" below).
 The City is also insured up to \$100,000,000 after a \$750,000 per occurrence self-insured retention for workers' compensation losses.
-As of June 30, 2016, the amount of all self-insured general liability exposure determined to be probable of occurrence is valued at approximately \$41.0 million.
+As of June 30, 2016, the amount of all self-insured general liability exposure determined to be probable of occurrence is valued at approximately \$40.9 million.
 Of this amount, approximately \$16.8 million is estimated to be due within one year.
-Payment of workers' compensation claims is provided through annual appropriations.
-As of June 30, 2016, the amount of workers' compensation liability determined to be payable is approximately \$100.0 million.
+Payment of workers' compensation liability determined to be payable is approximately \$99.9 million.
 Of this amount, \$19.3 million is estimated to be due within one year.